Read up on our lab's researchers, some of whom you'll meet during a visit.

 Hanna Lalani, Undergraduate Student

-I am a junior majoring in Psychology and minoring in Family and Human Development.
+I am a senior majoring in Psychology and minoring in Family and Human Development.
 I joined the Learning and Development Lab because I wanted to be involved in research as an undergraduate student.
 I hope to learn more information about early word learning, and how each child learns in a unique way.
 Specifically, I want to learn about monolingual and bilingual children, including the differences and similarities of how they acquire language.

 Sage Esposito, Masters Student